-9: SUBSIDY STANDARDS:
+9. SUBSIDY STANDARDS

 The following standards shall determine the number of bedrooms required to accommodate each family without overcrowding or overhousing.
-These standards may be waived only when necessary to achieve or maintain full occupancy and after every effort has been made to stimulate applications from families appropriate to the existing vacancies, or in case of reasonable accommodations for a person with disabilities or emergencies, and at the discretion of the Executive Director.
-Eligible families of the most nearly appropriate size then shall be assigned to the vacancies with the written understanding that such families will be transferred to units of the appropriate size as soon as such units become available.
+These standards may be waived only when necessary to achieve or maintain full occupancy and after every effort has been made to stimulate applications from families appropriate to the existing vacancies with the written understanding that such families will be transferred to units of the appropriate size as soon as such units become available.

-Number of Persons.
+Number of Persons

-Number of Bedrooms Minimum.
-Maximum
+Number of Bedrooms Minimum Maximum

-0 1 1 5
+0 1 1

-1 1 2 3
+1 1 2

-2 2 · 4
+2 2 4

-3 3 ' 6
+3 4 6

-5 4 4 8
+4 6 8

-5 5 10
+5 8 10

-ζ 6 6 12
+6 10 12

-Assignments shall be made so that, persons of different generations, persons of the opposite sex who are three years of age or older (other than spouse and infants), and unrelated adults shall have separate bedrooms.
+Assignments shall be made so that, persons of different generations, persons of the opposite sex who are four years of age or older (other than spouse and infants), and unrelated adults shall have separate bedrooms.

-When determining unit size, the PHA will include all children anticipated to live in the unit including:
+When determining unit size, the VHA will include all children anticipated to live in the unit including:

-Foster children.
+Foster children